abhiroopchaudhuri/iris-token-color-editor/README.md

 1. **GitHub Actions 🤖**: We use GitHub Actions to automate the entire build and deployment process.
 2. **Concurrent Build**: Upon pushing to the main branch, our CI pipeline builds *both* the Token Editor and the massive Storybook bundle.
 Memory optimizations ensure the Storybook webpack build runs flawlessly in the cloud! ☁️
 3. **Integrated Output**: The Token Editor acts as the entry point, and the Storybook interface is served alongside it, allowing users to edit tokens and view component updates seamlessly.

-### 🌐 Hosted on GitHub Pages
-The application is deployed directly to **GitHub Pages**, providing a stable, production-ready environment that perfectly mirrors our local live-sync setup.

 Whenever you save your favorite configurations in the Token Editor, they are persistently formatted so your tokens look perfect every single time.